Exploring Tomorrow

 1957 - 1958

-Exploring Tomorrow was hosted by John Campbell, the editor of the science-fiction oriented Analog Magazine.
-The series was billed as "The first science fiction radio show of science-fictioneers, by science-fictioneers, for science-fictioneers."
-(Otrcat.com) Each week, Campbell would open and close the story by making philosophical observations about how the technology featured in that night's story might effect mankind.
-These serious comments were meant to be deep and thoughful, but the effect was undercut by the choice of elevator background music.
-(It was a Musak rendition of "As Time Goes By," complete with muted trumpet and syrupy violins.)
-Despite this one flaw-- or maybe because of it-- the series is still fun to listen to.
-It comes across as a poor man's verison of X Minus One.
-Very few recordings are known to have survived, even though it was a relatitively recent series by OTR standards.
+Exploring Tomorrow was hosted by John Campbell, the editor of Astounding Science Fiction Magazine, and later, Analog Magazine.
+He was also a science fiction writer himself, and penned the short story, Who Goes There?, which was later made into the 1950s classic monster movie, The Thing.
+So Campbell certainly had the Sci-Fi credentials .
+Exploring Tomorrow was billed as "The first science fiction radio show of science-fictioneers, by science-fictioneers, for science-fictioneers."
+(Otrcat.com) Each week, Campbell would open and close the story by making philosophical observations about how the technology featured in that night's story might affect mankind.
+These serious comments were meant to be deep and thoughtful, but the effect was undercut by the choice of elevator background music.
+(Like a Musak rendition of "As Time Goes By," complete with muted trumpet and syrupy violins.)
+It leaves the impression that this is a series that takes itself way too seriously!
+Yet despite this one rather dated aspect, the program is still quite enjoyable to listen to.
+It comes across as a poor man's version of X Minus One.
+Science fiction fans will find it fun exploring yesterday's vision of the future by Exploring Tomorrow!

 Each story was usually built around a fantastic "what if" concept, like time travel or robots.
 Artist depiction courtesy of Tune In For Terror © 1992